-This is an elective lab exercise course where students learn how to securely operate a network using mainly Cisco networking equipment.
+This is an elective lab exercise course where students learn the basics of security operations.

 This course gives an introduction to the basics of cryptography, explains how basic building blocks work, and demonstrates how secure systems can be engineered by properly using them.
 Besides the theoretical background, we use lot of illustrative examples and show practical applications.
 In addition, besides the technical details, we give an outlook to the legal and business aspects of using cryptography.
 This course is offered only to students of the Aquincum Institute of Technology, Budapest.

 We offer semester and diploma projects that are related to the research activities in the lab, or proposed by our industrial partners, therefore, they provide the opportunity for the students to join our research and development projects, or collaborate with our industrial partners.